 The purpose of this document is to set out how Ryburgh Parish Council & Neighbourhood Plan Steering Group has engaged with the community in preparing the Plan.
 The focus of the 'Consultation Statement' is on the 6-week Regulation 14 Pre-submission stage consultation.
-However, it also includes a summary of previous community engagement and consultation that has been undertaken and how it was used to inform amendments to the Plan.
+However, it also includes a summary of previous community engagement and consultation that was undertaken and how it was used to inform amendments to the Plan.

-- Other evidence base documents (4) - 1.2.4 NNDC has published this Submission Version NDP for a 6-week period of public consultation in accordance with Regulation 16 of the Neighbourhood Planning General Regulations 2012 (as amended).
+• Other evidence base documents (4)

+1.2.4 NNDC published the Submission Version NDP for a 6-week period of public consultation in accordance with Regulation 16 of the Neighbourhood Planning General Regulations 2012 (as amended).
+The consultation took place between Monday 6 April and Monday 18 May, 2020.
+In light of the global Coronavirus pandemic, and in response to social distancing measures imposed, and the shielding of members of the public, the consultation period was extended by a further three weeks until Monday 8 June 2020.